 Pour in the wine and bring the mix to a gentle simmer.

-Simmer for 45-50 minutes or until the liquid has reduced, wine is cooked out, and starts to thicken.
+Simmer for 45-50 minutes or until the liquid has reduced, wine is cooked out, and it starts to thicken.

 Now you can be done here and be proud of what you have made.
 Grab a toasted piece of sourdough or french bread and plummet into this beautiful soup.